martinblatz/DataViz-Final-Project/README.md

 The data I propose to visualize for my project is from the [Fatal Police Shootings Database](https://gist.github.com/martinblatz/e7f1d853eec2cb8cafd3ffbdc068f494) compiled by the [Washington Post](https://www.washingtonpost.com)

 ## Prototype
-I've created a proof of concept visualization of this data.
-It's a ... and it shows ..
+I've created two proof of concept visualizations of the data set, shown below.

 [![image](https://user-images.githubusercontent.com/68836117/94756820-8e11a280-0366-11eb-9801-81533672c616.png)](https://vizhub.com/martinblatz/b41be4226589490bb271121cc9488ca5)
 The visualization shows the count of fatal police shootings represented in a stacked bar chart, categorized by race along the X axis and color coded based on the "flee" status of the victim.